The solution path of the generalized lasso: Computational considerations. Computational considerations

-For solving a large generalized lasso (or lasso) problem at a fixed $\lambda$, it is preferable to use a convex optimization technique that was specifically developed for the purposes of computational efficiency.
-First-order methods, for example, can efficiently solve large-scale instances of \eqref{eq:dlassoi} or \eqref{eq:dlasso} for $\lambda$ in a discrete set (see \cite{nesta} as an example).
-Another optimization method of recent interest is coordinate descent \cite{cd}, which is quite efficient in solving the lasso at discrete values of $\lambda$ \cite{pco}, and is favored for its simplicity.
-But coordinate descent cannot be used for the minimizations \eqref{eq:dlassoi} and \eqref{eq:dlasso}, because the penalty term $\|D\beta\|_\lone$ is not separable in $\beta$, and therefore coordinate descent does not necessarily converge.
-In the important signal approximation case \eqref{eq:dlassoi}, however, the dual problem \eqref{eq:dual} is separable, so coordinate descent will indeed converge if applied to the dual.
-Moreover, for various applications, the matrix $D$ is sparse and structured, which means that the coordinate-wise updates for \eqref{eq:dual} are very fast.
-This makes coordinate descent on the dual a promising method for solving many of the signal approximation problems from Section \ref{sec:appsi}.
+Another optimization method of recent interest is coordinate descent~\cite{cd}, which is quite efficient in solving the lasso at discrete values of $\lambda$~\cite{pco}, and is favored for its simplicity.
+But coordinate descent cannot be used for the minimizations~\eqref{eq:dlassoi} and~\eqref{eq:dlasso}, because the penalty term $\|D\beta\|_\lone$ is not separable in $\beta$, and therefore coordinate descent does not necessarily converge.
+In the important signal approximation case~\eqref{eq:dlassoi}, however, the dual problem~\eqref{eq:dual} is separable, so coordinate descent will converge if applied to the dual.
+Furthermore, for various applications, the matrix $D$ is sparse and structured, which means that the coordinate-wise updates for~\eqref{eq:dual} are very fast.
+This makes coordinate descent on the dual a promising method for solving many of the signal approximation problems from Section~\ref{sec:apps}.